stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 All the devices configured by a user will be shown in the user's [My Almond](https://almond.stanford.edu/me).
 A name and a short description are required for each device.
 Typically this information is provided in the JS code which will introduce later.
-But if you choose `RSS Feed` and `Generic REST` as your package type which requires no code, you need to specify them in the manifest.
+But if you choose `RSS Feed` and `Generic REST` as your package type, you need to specify them in the manifest.
 To do so, click the `Properties` button at the top level of the JSON editor and tick the boxes for `User visible name` and `User visible description`, and fill them in.